Algebraic Compression of Free Fermionic Quantum Circuits: Particle Creation, Arbitrary Lattices and Controlled Evolution: New Block Mapping Results

-Up to a global phase, this operation is equivalent to a swap operation that keeps track of the sign generated by fermion exchange.
-The global phase $i$ is added so that $\fswap_{i,i+1}$ is equivalent to a TFXY block~\eqref{eq:tfxy_block_mapping} with index $i$, and parameters $\theta_1 = \theta_2=0$ and $\theta_3=\theta_4=\theta_5=\theta_6=\pi/4$ as shown in \cref{app:longrange}. $\fswap_{i,i+1}$ can thus can be compressed within the existing TFXY compression algorithm
+for nearest neighbor qubits $j$ and $j+1$.
+Up to a global phase $i$, this operation is equivalent to a swap operation that keeps track of the sign generated by fermion exchange, which leads to the following relations